Bald eagle’s wing amputated after being shot in West Virginia

 Jesse Fallon said they have already been in communication with the WVDNR to help find the person responsible.

-“As soon as we got the data about the bird and found the injury, we provided [WVDNR] with all the information we had, the location of capture, the nature of injury, how the bird was doing, and sort of passed it off to the professionals to hopefully pursue and potentially find the perpetrator.”
+“As soon as we got the data about the bird and found the injury, we provided [WVDNR] with all the information we had, the location of capture, the nature of injury, how the bird was doing, and sort of passed it off to the professionals to hopefully pursue and potentially find the perpetrator,” he said.

 While rare, it is not unheard of for birds to be treated for gunshot wounds at the Cheat Lake Animal Hospital, which treats around 500-600 birds every year — about 50 different West Virginia species that are native to the area, from sparrows and cardinals to bald eagles and falcons.

-If you want to help this bird on her road to recovery, you can make a one-time donation to the Avian Conservation Center of Appalachia on their website.
+If you want to help this bird on her road to recovery, you can make a one-time donation to the ACCA on its website.